 Hypertension (high blood pressure) affects 40% of adults and is the leading risk factor for heart disease and stroke.
 It also promotes kidney disease, dementia and retinopathy (vision impairment).
 Drugs that increase urine production, dilate blood vessels and/or reduce heart rate are used to reduce blood pressure; but, over half of all patients still cannot control their blood pressure with these medications.
 Hypertension also affects the immune system.
 We discovered that an immune complex called the NLRP3 inflammasome, contributes to the development of hypertension.
 Knocking out the genes that code for the NLRP3 inflammasome, or its cytokine product interleukin-18 (IL-18), reduces blood pressure, kidney injury and heart failure in mice with hypertension.
-Our current focus is on developing and screening novel drugs that block IL-18 or its receptor and determining their effectiveness at treating hypertension and its downstream consequences of kidney disease and heart failure hypertension and related end-organ damage.
-However, an understudied yet vital organism in the gut are phages - viruses that infect and kill bacteria.
-We have discovered several phages that are highly abundant during experimental hypertension that are known to kill the 'good' bacteria of the gut.
-These phages may be prime targets for new treatments to improve gut health and high blood pressure.
+Our current focus is on developing and screening novel drugs that block IL-18 or its receptor and determining their effectiveness at treating hypertension and its downstream consequences of kidney disease and heart failure.